DeschutesDesignGroupLLC/perscom-docs/docs/components/ranks.md

 The ranks feature provides organizations with the ability to manage their chain of command structure.
 This feature allows organizations to create custom ranks, define the criteria for promotions and demotions, and assign ranks to personnel based on their performance and achievements.
 With this feature, organizations can clearly define the hierarchy of their personnel, maintain accountability, and promote a sense of structure and organization.
-Whether you are managing a small unit or a large organization, our Ranks feature gives you the tools you need to establish and maintain your chain of command.

 ## External Integration